passaglia/japandata-sources/README.md

-# Japandata-Sources
+# japandata-sources

-Data used by the [japandata](https://github.com/passaglia/japandata) package.
+Data used by the [**japandata**](https://github.com/passaglia/japandata) package.
 For more information about these datasets, see that repository.
 The original data sources and their licensing information are listed below.

 ## Map